PetrAPConsulting/Invoice-processor/README.md

 # Mistral Invoice & Receipt Manager - Installation Guide

 A full-stack invoice processing and tracking application powered by **Mistral AI** with automated VAT reliability checking for Czech businesses.
+Version 1.1.0 is pure Node.js application only.

 ## Features